HomeTechnologyArtificial IntelligenceWhat Is Artificial Intelligence: The Complete Guide

 The definition has never been fully settled.
 In 1950, British mathematician Alan Turing proposed replacing the question “Can machines think?” with something more operational: can a machine produce responses indistinguishable from a human’s?
 His paper, “Computing Machinery and Intelligence,” introduced what became known as the Turing Test — a benchmark for machine cognition that researchers still reference and debate today.

 Six years later, in the summer of 1956, mathematician John McCarthy organized a workshop at Dartmouth College and gave the field its name.
-The goal, as stated in the original proposal, was to find how to make machines “use language, form abstractions and concepts, solve kinds of problems now reserved for humans, and improve themselves.”
+The goal was to find how to make machines “use language, form abstractions and concepts, solve kinds of problems now reserved for humans, and improve themselves.”
 That agenda has not changed.
 The tools available to pursue it have changed beyond recognition.

 AI is not a single technology.
 It is an umbrella term covering a set of methods — machine learning, deep learning, natural language processing, computer vision, robotics — each of which addresses a different part of the problem of machine intelligence.